theseus-os/Theseus/book/src/subsystems/task.md

 There is one instance of the `Task` struct for each task that currently exists in the system.
 A task is often thought of as an *execution context*, and the task struct includes key information about the execution of a given program's code.
-Compare to that of other OSes, the [`Task`] struct in Theseus is quite minimal in size and scope, because our state management philosophy strives to keep only states relevant to a given subsystem in that subsystem.
+Compared to that of other OSes, the [`Task`] struct in Theseus is quite minimal in size and scope, because our state management philosophy strives to keep only states relevant to a given subsystem in that subsystem.
 For example, scheduler-related states are not present in Theseus's task struct; rather, they are found in the relevant scheduler crate in which they are used.
 In other words, Theseus's task struct is not monolithic and all-encompassing.